Englishexe/Englishexe/README.md

 <h1 align="center">Hello</h1>

 <p align="left">
-I am Englishexe, a driven and proficient programmer and an accomplished drone pilot.
+I am Dexter Turner, a driven and proficient programmer and an accomplished drone pilot.
 My journey in the world of programming commenced in 2021, and since then, I have passionately immersed myself in the intricate world of code.
 With a solid foundation in programming languages such as Python and C++, complemented by additional expertise in Batch and HTML5, I have evolved into a versatile and creative coder.

 Currently pursuing my academic endeavours at a STEM-focused college, I am constantly honing my skills and expanding my horizons in the ever-evolving landscape of technology.
 My educational background in STEM not only reinforces my programming capabilities but also fuels my curiosity for innovation.